Skip to main content

 The storage quota object returns the number of characters consumed and the number of metadata characters consumed.
 The total quota consumed is simply the sum of both values.

-The custom_dims field (Scale only) provides default values for the corresponding section fields, should they fail to define them explicitly.
+The custom_dimensions (Pro and Enterprise only) field provides default values for the corresponding section fields, should they fail to define them explicitly.
 Most importantly, section defines the actual textual matter.
 Documents can also have multiple sections.

 Section within a Document